Germantown Baptist Church: New Campus

 The old campus was purchased by some anonymous donors and donated to Mid-America Baptist Theological Seminary after the move to new facility, in 1995.

 The new campus is a 64 acre campus that includes a 3,000 seat sanctuary, two class-room buildings, a recreation complex with two basketball courts, a game room, a weight room, cardio room, running track and racquetball courts, called the CORE, a dining room and small lunch restaurant, library, music theater, baseball fields and nearby soccer fields, and a multi media conference center.

 Dr. Charles Fowler became senior pastor in 2010.
 Dr. Matt Brown became senior pastor in 2021.

 Ministry

-The church has sent out numerous missionaries, created a thriving inner-city ministry which reaches out to the poor in neighboring Memphis, Tennessee, and initiated many other cutting edge programs which drew both praise and replication from churches from all over the nation.
+The church has sent out numerous missionaries, creating an inner-city ministry that reaches out to impoverished communities in neighboring Memphis, Tennessee, and initiated many other programs that have been praised and replicated by other churches across the United States.